Pylons/pyramid/docs/index.rst

 .. literalinclude:: narr/helloworld.py

 See :ref:`firstapp_chapter` for a full explanation of how this :ref:`helloworld_imperative` app works.
 Read the :ref:`narrative_documentation` to understand how :app:`Pyramid` is designed to scale from these simple beginnings to handle the largest of web application needs.
-If your familiar with other web frameworks you might want to look at :ref:`design_defense` to understand why :app:`Pyramid` has been designed the way it has.

 Front Matter
 ============